kinson2/kinson2.github.io/_posts/2024-07-22-golden-era-hip-hop.md

 author: "Christopher Kinson"
 categories: dj
 tags: [dj, about]
-image: golden-era-hip-hip-multi.png
+image: golden-era-hip-hop-multi.png
 ---

 I'm spinning with my good friend and mentor Stacey BLACKSTAR Robinson on Saturday July 27, 2024 at 10:00pm inside Gallery Art Bar in Urbana, IL.
 It's basically a Darker Than Blue affair since Warren Mixzn Smith is spinning outside at Gallery Art Bar at 8:00 pm.
 The music is hip-hop from 1973-1999.
-I'm sticking to time frame closely.
+I'm sticking to this time frame very closely, even though I was born in 1988.

 DJ Kool Herc's party (the one with the infamous flyer) is from the year 1973.
 See this article in Essence Magazine by Okla Jones [https://www.essence.com/entertainment/the-block-party-where-hip-hop-was-born-1973/](https://www.essence.com/entertainment/the-block-party-where-hip-hop-was-born-1973/) as an example.